 A fictional character who is insane (in the psychotic, out of touch with reality way) is usually also violent.
 Thus, in typical TV-land logic, if you become psychotic, you must also become violent—even if you never were before.

-They ever lose their grip on reality.
 A character who already resorts to violence will turn on their friends instead of fighting whatever enemy they usually fight.

 What's more, the fictional psychotic will not only be invariably violent, they'll actually be more